-The offense prohibits one to falsely represent a fake or fictitious identity to a police officer either to evade the process of the court, or to evade the proper identification of the person under penal code 148.9.1
+Penal Code 148.9 PC prohibits one to falsely represent a fake or fictitious identity to a police officer either to evade the process of the court, or to evade the proper identification of the person1.

 To prove that the defendant is guilty of this offense, the prosecutor has to prove the following facts or elements2:

 - Providing a fake or fictitious name or the name of another person3

 - To avoid the court process or to avoid presenting proper identification to that officer

 - To someone the defendant knows or should have known is a police/peace officer

 - While the police/peace officer was engaged in the performance of lawful duties4.

 James is pulled over because the police officer suspected that he was driving under influence.

 When the officer asked James for his name, James gave him a name that he made up on the spot.